develephant/coronium-core-docs/docs-src/docs/server/modules/pages/ajax.md

 You will need to create a "response" module that will placed in the same directory where your display page(s) reside.
 This module can talk to Coronium Core modules, and then you'll send back the responses.

-!!! info "Server-side Modules"
-    For more advanced use cases you can access your custom server-side API modules in the response methods using __[page.callApi](/server/modules/pages/api/#callapi)__.

 __Directory Structure__

 ```text